 Spain’s tax freedom day

-According to the study, Spain’s 2019 tax freedom day fell on 8 June, placing it ninth in the rankings.
-This means that Spanish employees worked for 159 days of the year just to pay their tax bill.
-While this is the same as the last three years, it is a long way off the 19 May tax freedom day enjoyed back in 2011.
+According to the study, Spain’s tax freedom day fell on 9 June, a day later than was reported last year, pushing Spain to 11th place in the European rankings.
+This means that Spanish employees worked for 160 days of the year just to pay their tax bill.
+This is a day more than the previous four years, and is a long way off the 19 May tax freedom day enjoyed back in 2011.

-According to the 2019 study, the UK’s tax freedom day again comes fourth, landing on 8 May, with a real tax rate of 34.94%.
+According to the study, the UK’s tax freedom day again comes third for Europe this year, landing on 11 May, with a real tax rate of 35.78 %.

 However, many think tanks undertake their own research to calculate their country’s tax freedom day, using different methodologies.
 While the Institut Economique Molinari looks at income tax, social security contributions and VAT, the UK’s Adam Smith Institute (ASI) measures the entire tax take, including taxes that do not come directly out of the earner’s pocket.

-The ASI’s approach places the UK’s 2019 date three weeks later, on 30 May.
-One day later than 2018’s result, this is the latest date since comparable records began in 1995.
+The ASI’s approach places the UK’s 2021 tax freedom day almost three weeks later, on 31 May.
+This is the latest date for the UK since comparable records began in 1995.

 What does this mean for taxpayers?

-The Institut’s overall outlook of the research is that ageing populations are putting pressure on pension and healthcare spending for governments throughout the bloc.
-This does not bode well for future tax cuts; as the population ages and fewer people are actively employed, taxpayers are required to plug the gap.
+The Institut’s overall outlook is that ageing populations are putting pressure on pension and healthcare spending for governments throughout the EU.
+This does may not bode well for future tax cuts; as the population ages and fewer people are actively employed, taxpayers are required to plug the gap.
+However, there may be a silver lining to be found.

-These therefore remain taxing times for taxpayers, and not just for workers, as retirees are also faced with higher taxes.
-Of course, the study research is just indicative of the average taxpayer in each country – higher earners will generally have a later tax freedom day.
+Of course, the research is just indicative of the average taxpayer in each country – higher earners will generally have a later tax freedom day.

 In many cases, there are steps you can take to lighten your tax burden, especially on your capital investments and pensions.
-While we all have to pay our share of taxes, cross-border taxation is highly complex; do not risk getting it wrong or paying more than you have to.
-Take personalised, specialist advice on the compliant tax mitigation opportunities available in your country of residence and the UK – you may be surprised at how you can improve your tax situation.
+While we all have to pay our share of taxes, cross-border taxation is highly complex; don’t risk getting it wrong or paying more than you legitimately have to.
+Blevins Franks provide personalised, specialist advice on the compliant tax mitigation opportunities available in your country of residence – you may be surprised at how you can improve your tax situation.

 All advice received from Blevins Franks is personalised and provided in writing.
 This article, however, should not be construed as providing any personalised taxation or investment advice.